ycui1-mda/abstcal/README.md

 ## Installation
 Install the package using the pip tool.
 If you need instruction on how to install Python, you can find information at the [Python](https://www.python.org/) website.
-To install the pip tool, which is the most common Python package management tool, you can find information at the [pypa](https://pip.pypa.io/en/stable/installing/) website.
+The pip tool is the most common Python package management tool, and you can find information about its use instruction at the [pypa](https://pip.pypa.io/en/stable/installing/) website.

+If you're not familiar with Python coding, you can run the Jupyter Notebook included on this page on Google Colab, which is an online platform to run your Python code remotely on a server.

 ```
 pip install abstcal